Mental Health: a Concordia guide

 For staff and faculty, the Employee Assistance Program (EAP) provides voluntary, strictly confidential counselling, as well as information and referrals.

-If you’re in need of assistance, you can also contact Health Services to schedule an appointment.
 Staff and faculty can reach out to the Employee Assistance Program (EAP) for confidential counselling.